pingcap/tidb/docs/design/2024-09-06-maintain-priority-queue-in-memory.md

 #### Reflect on DDL Changes

 The priority queue needs to subscribe to DDL changes to update analysis jobs.
+To ensure that DDL events are processed in order, we require a reliable and ordered mechanism to fetch them.
+Therefore, we have decided to introduce a new system table `mysql.ddl_notifier` to store the DDL events and a DDLNotifier to fetch and deliver them to the priority queue.

 ##### Golang-type view from the subscriber